lubieniebieski/bootstrap-datetimepicker-rails/README.md

 # bootstrap-datetimepicker-rails

 This gem packages the bootstrap-datetimepicker (JavaScripts & stylesheets) for Rails 3.1+ asset pipeline.
-It adds ability to use http://tarruda.github.com/bootstrap-datetimepicker/ within your Rails app without puting files inside `vendor` directory.
+It adds ability to use [bootstrap-datetimepicker plugin](http://tarruda.github.com/bootstrap-datetimepicker/) within your Rails app without puting files inside `vendor` directory.

 ## Installation